LanWifi001/wad-rwd-g5/README.md

 # 🌟 **QuizMania**

 **QuizMania** is a simple and user-friendly web application built to help students review more effectively.
-It lets users store, manage, and study topic-based definitions and terms, while also offering features like **quizzes**, **dark mode**, and **user account management**.
+It lets users store, manage, and study topic-based definitions and terms while offering features like quizzes, dark mode, and user account management.

 ---